dragondev-king/ai-resume-hub/README.md

 ### Adding New Features

-1. **New Form Fields**: Add to `ResumeForm.tsx` and update types in `resume.ts`
+1. **New Profile Fields**: Add to `ProfileForm.tsx` and update database schema
 2. **AI Enhancements**: Modify prompts in `resumeGenerator.ts`
 3. **Document Format**: Update `docxGenerator.ts` for new sections

 ## Security Notes

-⚠️ **Important**: This app currently uses the OpenAI API directly from the browser.
-For production use, consider:
+✅ **Secure Implementation**:
+- Row Level Security enabled
+- User authentication required
+- API keys stored in environment variables
+- Users can only access their own data

+⚠️ **Production Considerations**:
-- Moving API calls to a backend server
+- Consider moving OpenAI API calls to a backend server
-- Implementing rate limiting
+- Implement rate limiting
-- Adding user authentication
+- Add additional security measures as needed

+## Deployment

+### Vercel (Recommended)

+1. Push your code to GitHub
+2. Connect your repository to Vercel
-- Using environment variables properly
+3. Add environment variables in Vercel dashboard
+4. Deploy

+### Other Platforms

+The app can be deployed to any platform that supports React apps:
+- Netlify
+- AWS Amplify
+- Firebase Hosting
+- Heroku

 ## Contributing